dinuionica/VideoDataBase/README.md

 # Video DataBase
 -------------------------------------------------------------------------------

-This project simulates a simplified platform that provides information about movies and series.
+This project simulates a simplified platform that provides information about movies and serials.
 The platform performs actions that users can take on a movie viewing platform: ratings, movie viewing, searches, recommendations.
-Users can receive personalized recommendations based on their preferences
+Users can receive personalized recommendations based on their preferences.
+The project was made in the Java language, using Object Oriented Programming.

 -------------------------------------------------------------------------------